 - Fifth-year students should remain in close contact with their directors of graduate study in the semester before defending the dissertation.
-If they expect to qualify for the 5+1 postdoc, they should arrange teaching assignments and apply for professional internships well before the start of the fellowship.
+If they expect to qualify for the 5+1 postdoc, they should arrange teaching assignments well before the start of the fellowship.

 - The teaching load can be no more than 2 courses per year and must be at the University of Notre Dame or at a pre-approved affiliate University or local program.

 - Potential T&R fellows should complete an Indication of Interest Form as soon as possible in their fifth year.

 - This track is open to all current doctoral students in the College.
 For students admitted to begin studies in Fall 2020, participation in the T&R Track is limited to the following programs:

 - English, History, History & Philosophy of Science, Romance Languages, Medieval Institute, Peace Studies (joint program with other departments), Philosophy, and Theology

 This track enables participants to concentrate on developing the skills and experiences needed to pursue careers outside the professoriate.
 Fellows take up full-time internships (40 hours/week) with partnering offices and divisions within the university as well as outside entities.
 As such, fellows on this track do not teach classes.

 - Fellows seeking professional internships should apply by December of the year before the fellowship starts.
 Internships are competitive and placement is not guaranteed.
 Applicants will enter into a matching process with internship providers.
 Each internship establishes specific requirements and expectations for fellows.
 Students who do not successfully match with an internship will not be able to participate in the Internship Track (but may participate in the Teaching and Research Track instead).